The Cheapest Car Insurance in Illinois for 2022

 Cheapest Full Coverage Car Insurance in Illinois

-Illinois drivers who want protection against most road accidents and off-road incidents should consider getting a full coverage policy with higher liability limits and comprehensive and collision insurance.
-While this type of policy will cost more than minimum coverage insurance, it also covers the cost of damages to your car.
-Comparing personalized car insurance quotes from different insurers will help you find the best policy at the lowest price.
+Illinois drivers who want protection against most road accidents and off-road incidents should consider getting a full coverage policy with higher liability limits as well as comprehensive and collision insurance.
+While this type of policy will cost more, it also covers the cost of damages to your car.
+Comparing personalized car insurance quotes from different insurers will help you find the best price.

-Based on average rates for full coverage insurance, the cheapest car insurance companies in Illinois are:
+Based on average rates, the cheapest full coverage car insurance companies in Illinois are:

 Car insurance premiums depend on individual needs and circumstances, so your rate will be different from these examples.
 These prices are for an insurance policy with comprehensive and collision coverage that allows you to claim up to $100,000 for bodily injury liability per person, $300,000 for bodily injury liability coverage per accident and $100,000 for property damage per accident.